splunk/public-o11y-docs/apm/apm-scenarios/endpoint-performance.rst

 * For details about Tag Spotlight, see :ref:`apm-tag-spotlight`.
 * For a list of APM key concepts, see :ref:`apm-key-concepts`.
-* For more Splunk APM scenarios, see :ref:`apm-use-cases-intro`.
+* For more Splunk APM scenarios, see :ref:`apm-scenarios-intro`.